-Maintain a consistent street edge and continuity of street-spaces.
-(Refer to Section 5.3006 of the Scottsdale Zoning Ordinance)
+2. Maintain a consistent street edge and continuity of street-spaces.

 A strong street edge defines and strengthens the pedestrian experience in an urban space.

 - 2.1 Align new buildings with existing buildings, and minimize the space between buildings to define a continuous building-street edge. - 2.2 Locate the majority of building frontage to a common setback line and parallel to the street.
 Variations to the building setback that support the pedestrian experience may be considered. - 2.3 Create a defined street-space where building frontages do not exist by incorporating design elements such as site walls, landscaping, overhead trellis, or covered walkway. - 2.4 Convey a unified street appearance through the provision of complementary street furniture, paving, lighting, and landscape plantings. - 2.5 Locate linear and rhythmic landscape planting at the street edge, and at site features such as intersections, entry drives, sidewalks, and courtyards.